power-modules/plugin/docs/api-reference.md

 - PluginRegistryNotFoundException — Target registry missing in ROOT container (registries are resolved from ROOT only)
 - PluginNotRegisteredException — Attempt to create an unregistered plugin
 - InvalidPluginImplementationException — Registration-time validation failed (class missing or not implementing Plugin)
+- PluginAlreadyRegisteredException — Duplicate registration of the same plugin class in the same registry
 - RuntimeException — Resolved instance does not implement `Plugin`

 ## Performance & Runtime Notes